-Car accidents are never planned for, but unfortunately, they are experienced by almost every driver at some point in their life.
+Car accidents in Georgia are never planned for, but unfortunately, they are experienced by almost every driver at some point in their life.

 Whether due to intoxication, distracted driving, or a complete disregard for the rules of the road, there are many acts of negligence that can lead to car accidents and, sometimes, severe harm.
 In all the chaos and stress of a car accident, you can forget the critical steps to take at an accident scene, especially if injuries are involved.

 Georgia has specific laws regarding what to do after getting involved in a car accident, knowing what information matters and what steps to take is essential.
 Plus, if you were not at fault, you may be able to recover for damages – provided you gather all the necessary information.

 If any injuries require immediate medical attention due to the accident, it is crucial to contact emergency services immediately.
 The health and well-being of all individuals involved in the accident should always be the top priority.

 Once you have ensured that all immediate medical care has been taken care of, you need to contact the police.
 A law enforcement officer can collect unbiased evidence, create a police report, and document any observations that may be helpful in your insurance claim.
 It is important to gather as much information as possible following an accident to assist with the claims process.

 Identify Any Eyewitnesses and Write Everything Down

 If anyone has stopped at the accident or witnessed the accident, you will need to ask them about what they saw, document their answers, and get their contact information (name, address, phone number, and email address) if possible.

 Many witnesses won’t stay at the scene until the police officer arrives, and the officer may not have time to talk to all the witnesses, so if you don’t gather their contact information, you may lose a valuable witness.

 It is important not to make any statements to the other driver about the facts of the accident.
 If they speak to you, document what they said as soon as possible.
 You will need to exchange the following information with the other driver(s) involved: